-11 Recommendations for Managing Large Networks
+12 Recommendations for Managing Large Networks

 If you are managing large networks (greater than 5000 devices) you should increase the capabilities of the toptools server.
-An Intel Pentium 4 with a processor speed > 1.3 GHz and an additional 256 MB of RAM for every 10,000 nodes (e.g. HP Vectra VL800).
+A processor such as Intel Pentium 4 with a processor speed > 1.3 GHz and an additional 256 MB of RAM for every 10,000 nodes (e.g. HP Vectra VL800).
 The faster the processor and more RAM the better your performance will be.